 When that happens, you can organize your supply chain well.

-For example, it allows you to decide which operations/products should be cut down when their demand slips or becomes less profitable.
-Thanks to supply chain analytics, you can also understand your customer needs after an initial order.
-Careful planning also helps you timely inform your vendors about any changes.
+For example, it allows you to decide which operations or products should be reduced when their demand slips or becomes less profitable.
+Thanks to supply chain analytics, you can also understand customer needs after an initial order.

 2. Boost Risk Management